 Auto major Tata Motors reported a consolidated net loss of Rs 7,605 crore for the quarter ended March 31, 2021 (Q4FY21), mainly due to supply-related challenges and global chip shortages.
 Tata Motors, which owns Jaguar Land Rover (JLR), has cash encroachments on assets worth Rs 9,606.1 crore.
 This is in addition to the restructuring cost of Rs 5,388.2 crore.
 Overall, exceptional losses in the fourth quarter related to JLR stood at approximately Rs 14,000 crore.

 The company had a loss of Rs 9,894.2 crore in the same period last year.
-The Kovid-19 crisis has prompted a shift to remote work and
+The Kovid-19 crisis has prompted a shift to remote work and learning, increasing demand for laptops and other gadgets that use semiconductors.
+The resulting chip shortage has left suppliers struggling to adjust and forced automakers worldwide to cut production.

 The carmaker’s revenue from operations stood at Rs 88,628 crore in the fourth quarter, up 42 per cent from Rs 62,492 crore in the year-ago quarter.